branham24-cmd/hyrox-trainer/README.md

 In the repo: Settings → Pages → Build and deployment → Source: Deploy from a branch, pick your branch (e.g. main) and folder / (root), then Save.
 Wait ~1 minute; the live URL appears at the top of the Pages settings.

 To update: replace index.html with the new version, commit, and Pages redeploys automatically.
+Logged data is untouched — it lives in the browser, not the file.
+Hard‑refresh the live page after a deploy.

 Repo layout
 /